 Trend #2: The NoSQL Conquest

 Especially in the last few months, there has been significant adoption of NoSQL (Not Only SQL) technologies.
 A NoSQL technology is modeled with “big data” needs in mind and has many proponents.
 The benefits of shifting to NoSQL databases are becoming more pronounced.
 SQL is set to become the dominant query language in the enterprise IT landscape, even for NoSQL databases.
-As the SQL ecosystem matures, we will see a gradual shift towards the benefits of schema-less databases.
+As the SQL ecosystem matures, we will see a gradual shift toward the benefits of schema-less databases.
 Companies dealing with massive amounts of structured and unstructured data will move away from traditional SQL database approaches and lean heavily on NoSQL databases.
 SQL databases can only handle structured data, but what about unstructured data?
 NoSQL can deal with that.
-Alteryx, Trifacta and Informatica Rev are some of the NoSQL tools on the rise and are making a mark in the industry.
+Alteryx, Trifacta, and Informatica Rev are some of the NoSQL tools on the rise and are making a mark in the industry.

 Trend #3: Hadoop Adds To Enterprise Standards